 You will soon launch the Association of Artists; you are going to organize a congress.
 I do not know whether you will discuss or not the matters stated by comrade Walterio on Arango y Parreño and about Saco (Laughter) but we know that you are going to meet.
 And one of the things we are proposing is that the Association of Artists is one where everyone should go with a truly constructive spirit.
 Because if anyone believes that he can be put aside, if someone think there is an intention of suffocating him, we can assure that that person is wrong.
-This is why the congress must be held with a truly constructive spirit.
-A strong organization of artists and writers should be organized--- and it was about time already- that you contribute in an organized manner and enthusiastically to the tasks, you are to undertake in the Revolution.
+This is why the congress must be held with a truly constructive spirit and it can be indeed be held.
+We believe you are capable of holding that congress in that spirit.
+A strong organization of artists and writers should be organized- and it was about time already- that you contribute in an organized manner and enthusiastically to the tasks, you are to undertake in the Revolution.
 The organization comprehensibly for all artists and writers.